 Packing in Circle#

 This example introduces the concept of parameter files to parametrize Lethe simulations.
-It is strongly recommended to visit DEM parameters for more detailed information on the concepts and physical meaning of the parameters in Lethe-DEM.
+It is strongly recommended to visit DEM parameters for more detailed information on the concepts and physical meaning of the parameters in the DEM solver of Lethe.

 Features#